 It’s no overstatement to say that Jameson is the Irish king of whiskey.
-The brand has been creating casks of everyone’s favourite amber spirit for over 200 years
+The brand has been creating casks of everyone’s favorite amber spirit for over 200 years

 Jameson’s distinct Irish blend is a world bestseller and this beloved whiskey giant is the drink of choice for everyone from jolly St Patrick’s day revellers to Lady Gaga.
 And, despite its size and overwhelming popularity, it remains a lighthearted and unpretentious brand that puts the whiskey craft first and foremost.